 The Sprinkler Spacing constant is used to set the distance between sprinkler valves in inches or millimeters.
 If the spacing varies, enter the spacing used for valve that is furthest away from the pivot point.
+Refer to Figure 177-1.

-- 1. Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen.
-Refer to Figure 175-1. - 2.
-Select the Sprinkler Spacing field, and enter the space between sprinkler valves using the numeric keypad.
+- 1. Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen. - Select the Sprinkler Spacing field and enter the space between sprinkler valves using the numeric keypad.